jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically_w_variables/make_tdd_environment_automatically_w_variables.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see the CODE for makePythonTdd.sh?<makePythonTdd.sh>`
+:ref:`Do you want to see the CODE for makePythonTdd.sh?<makePythonTdd>`

 ----